 Tempo WorkoutsSpeed, Intervals, Hills Aerobic Endurance

-4 October 20213x10min (Half marathon pace)PYRAMID INTERVALS2,3,4,5,4,3min(10km pace)[1min rest]12km including 3 x 1600m (Marathon Pace)
+Week 13x10min (Half marathon pace)PYRAMID INTERVALS2,3,4,5,4,3min(10km pace)[1min rest]12km including 3 x 1600m (Marathon Pace)

-11 October 20216x4min (Tempo/15km pace)SHORT INTERVALS8 to 10 x 2min (5km pace) [2min rest]15km to 30km easy pace
+Week 26x4min (Tempo/15km pace)SHORT INTERVALS8 to 10 x 2min (5km pace) [2min rest]15km to 30km easy pace

-The six week program provides a good balance in your running and prevents your fitness and speed from slipping while waiting for races to resume.
+The two week cycle week program provides a good balance in your running and prevents your fitness and speed from slipping while waiting for races to resume.
 The high speed workouts are the most effective in improving fitness while the longer runs maintain your fitness for longer races.
 The 5km pace work helps with VO2 Max, while the 10km paces and tempo paces improves lactate threshold.
 Marathon pace workouts improve the aerobic threshold which is the foundation to build your fitness.
 The weekly mileage is not excessive to reduce the risk of injury.

 Pacing Workouts with Your Mile Time Trial and Running Equivalency Tables